MarcAura/TBP-NY-Nu/README.md

     Newsletter
 - Inner-Page for resume book?
 - Array button for resume layout, display all on one page and then scrolling much like windows E
+- add a page for current faculty members and like a short bio for each of them?
+Most of their headshots ready here https://docs.google.com/document/d/1fqHlXYIT4mBmULWZjBqVcqczZrmfaKVtwVFcZanWwi8/edit?usp=sharing
+- .org site domain